leanperia/ctr-prediction/README.md

 3. How did you model the problem, and why?

 As discussed in the EDA notebook, we have a multi-output regression problem.
 The input features are Date, Market, CPC and the keyword as a vector embedding.
+I added Year, Month and Season categorical features derived from Date.
 The output features are CTR, clicks, impressions, cost and average position.
-Since the values are related by simple formulas, we only need to construct a regressor for three features: CTR, clicks and average position.
+Five regressors are constructed for the five target variables.
 Our chosen machine learning model for the regressor are CatBoost gradient boosted trees as there are a few categorical input features.

 4. How did you evaluate your model?
 What were the results of the evaluation?

-Since there are three regressors, three sets of explained variance scores and mean absolute errors were computed.
+Five sets of explained variance scores and mean absolute errors were computed for five regressors.
 The closer to 1.0 the explained variance score is, the better the model is.
-For model selection, 5-fold cross-validation was performed for each regressor after having chosen hyperparameters with RandomSearch and GridSearch.
-The constructed CatBoost regressor for CTR had a score of 0.87 and the regressor for Clicks had 0.94 which means the model predicts CTR and Clicks very well.
+For model selection, 5-fold cross-validation was performed for each regressor after having chosen hyperparameters with RandomSearch.
+See the second notebook for example results of cross-validation.
 The regressor for AveragePosition had a score of only 0.71, which is not as good as the other two.
 This may be a result of the fact that 95% of the data points had exactly 1.0 AveragePosition which will make it difficult to predict for any machine learning model, not to mention decision tree-based models.

 5. If you had extra time, what would you do next?